joebass85/dfm/README.md

 ## How to Customize dfm
 There are built-in functions that are not enabled by default in dfm.
 You can enable them by adding the function name from the case statement to the `items` array in the main function of the script (at the bottom).
 Then, reload `dfm` to enable them.
 As of Dec.
-19, 2019, the disabled fucnctions include:
+20, 2019, the disabled fucnctions include:
 	`Command`
+	`View File Permissions`